-Producing your report
+3. Producing your report

-At the end of the project, you will need to produce a report to introduce, describe and evaluate your work - this does not have to be a written report.
-However you produce your report, make sure you demonstrate how you met the criteria.
+At the end of the project, you will need to write a report to introduce, describe and evaluate your work.

-Alongside your report, you will need to complete the CREST Silver Award student profile to check you've covered all of the assessment criteria in your report.
-The profile form is there to help you as you write your report, so completing it at the end with your report should be very straightforward.
+Alongside your report you will need to complete the CREST Gold Award student profile, to check you've covered all the assessment criteria in your report.
+The student profile is there to help you as you write your report, so completing it at the end with your report should be very straightforward.

-If you are working as part of a team, your team can produce a joint report but each team member should have a separate student profile form.
-Not doing so will mean being asked to resubmit.
+If you are working as part of a team, your team should produce a joint report but each team member should have a separate student profile - not doing so will result in you being asked to resubmit.